The Cross is the most sacred symbol of Christianity. Initially, this object was the symbol of torment and

 The Cross of St. Peter

 It is an inverted Latin cross.
-The cross symbolizes the crucifixion of St. Peter as upside down.
+The cross symbolizes the crucifixion of St. Peter upside down.

-This icon which has been reached to the present day from prehistoric times has taken the name
+This icon which has been reached to the present day from prehistoric times has taken its name

 from the letter gamma of the Greek alphabet.
 It symbolizes wellness, happiness, and health.
 The swastika is a